JoshCheek/CU/biolabs/explanation_a_model_for_biology.md

 will wind up folding due to the chemical forces, and will eventually find a state where the forces are balanced.

-I wonder if it then settles over time, the way salt in a shaker does.

 The structure that a given polypeptide strand will fold into is not generally known, humans are good enough pattern matchers to figure it out a lot of the time, but algorithms are not generally good at this yet.